rxseven/docker-playground/README.md

 When you start Docker, a default bridge network (also called **bridge**) is created automatically, and newly-started containers connect to it.
 A bridge network allows containers (running on the same Docker daemon host) connected to the same bridge network to communicate directly with each other.

 **onigiri-proxy** container sits between **onigiri-app** container and the clients (e.g. web browser) in order to **provide SSL termination functionality**.
 Inside the container, the **reverse proxy server** is listening on port 443 and publishes port 443 to the host system’s interfaces, the port exposed on the outside of the container (where clients connect).
-This port is accessible on the host (127.0.0.1:443) and the port is available to any client that can reach the host, e.g. [from a mobile device on the same network](#accessing-localhost-from-any-device-on-the-same-network) (192.168.1.24:443).
+This port is accessible on the host (at 127.0.0.1:443) and the port is available to any client that can reach the host, e.g. [from a mobile device on the same network](#accessing-localhost-from-any-device-on-the-same-network) (at 192.168.1.24:443, for instance).

-**onigiri-app** container runs a **web server** serving Onigiri app to the client, in response to their requests.
-This is the container being proxied by **onigiri-proxy** container, it must expose the port to be proxied.
-Inside the container, the **web server** is listening on [port 80](https://github.com/rxseven/onigiri-webapp/blob/master/Dockerfile.production#L65) (by default, Nginx HTTP server listens for incoming connection and binds on port 80), but it does not actually publish the port to the outside world, because we don’t want this container to be accessible on the host directly (by default the outside world cannot connect to containers).
+**onigiri-app** container runs a **web server** serving Onigiri app to clients, in response to their requests.
+This is the container being proxied by **onigiri-proxy** container, and it must expose the port to be proxied.
+Inside the container, the **web server** is listening on [port 80](https://github.com/rxseven/onigiri-webapp/blob/master/Dockerfile.production#L65) (by default, Nginx HTTP server listens for incoming connection and binds on port 80), but it doesn’t actually publish the port to the outside world, because we don’t want this container to be accessible on the host (by default the outside world cannot connect to containers).
+But we would rather allow **onigiri-proxy** container (which is connecting to the same bridge network) to be able to forward the requests to it.

 The browser uses the entry in the local Hosts file to override the IP-address-to-URL mapping returned by a DNS server.
 HTTPS connections from the browser goes to the reverse proxy server on port 443 (HTTPS).
 The reverse proxy server then [handles the SSL encryption/decryption](https://github.com/jwilder/nginx-proxy#ssl-support) (so that traffic between the reverse proxy server and the web server is in HTTP) and proxies the incoming requests from the client towards the web server [serving static content](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/) (Onigiri app) which is listening for incoming connections from other containers on the same bridge network on port 80.